AMWA-TV/nmos-testing/ReadMe.md

 This tool creates a simple web service which tests implementations of the NMOS APIs.

-The following tests sets are currently supported:
+The following test sets are currently supported:
 *   IS-04 Node API
 *   IS-04 Registry APIs
 *   IS-05 Connection Management API